SlickTorpedo/InvoiceGenerator/README.md

 **NOTE**

-If your page looks like this:\n
+If your page looks like this: <br>
 <img src="https://nexussociety.net/invoices/img/example.png"/>

 It's nothing wrong with the code!
 You need to specify your variables.